-Whether it will hold a roaring open fire, a tidy wood burner, a gas fire or simply a few decorative candles, the fireplace is the focal point in any room, so it’s important to get it right.
+Whether you are seeking a roaring open fire, an efficient wood burner, a gas fire or simply a few decorative candles, the fireplace is the focal point in any room, so it’s important to get it right.

 Besides the style, it’s also very important to think about the size and scale of the room, to make sure that you install a fireplace that will be the correct scale.
 It is, of course, also key to think about the purpose of the room; commonly, bedrooms would have had smaller, thinner fireplaces, in particular, cast iron combination fireplaces as above.